2003 Australian Formula 3 Championship

-The 2003 Australian Formula 3 Championship was a CAMS sanctioned motor racing competition open to Formula 3 cars.
-The championship, which was the third Australian Formula 3 Championship, was contested over an eight-round series organised and administered by Formula 3 Australia Inc. Michael Caruso won the drivers title from Barton Mawer and James Cressy.
+The 2003 Australian Formula 3 Championship was an Australian motor racing competition open to Formula 3 cars.
+It was organised and administered by Formula 3 Australia Inc and was recognised by the Confederation of Australian Motor Sport as a National Championship.
+Contested over an eight-round series, it was the third Australian Formula 3 Championship.

+Michael Caruso won the drivers title from Barton Mawer and James Cressy.

 Calendar

 The championship was contested over an eight-round series with two races per round.